slaveofcode/tada-review/PITCHME.md

 +++
 # WHAT I DO ?
-- Mostly doing programming (absolutely)
+- Do programming / coding (absolutely)
 - Dive into the current Projects to get understand the flow
 - Code Refactor
 - Thinking about the best practice & coding standard